danielSmagly/GAN-Vehicles/README.md

 ## Creating Vehicle Images with Generative Adversarial Networks

 ## Abstract
-Generative Adversarial Networks (GANs) are a very interesting topic in the field of machine learning, they provide the possibility for artificially generating images, video, text, and audio.
+Generative Adversarial Networks (GANs) are an interesting topic in the field of machine learning, they provide the possibility for artificially generating images, video, text, and audio.
 The development of a